The SEND Tribunal – What You Need to Know

 Share Article:

-If you are a parent of a child with special educational needs and/or disabilities, you may well have heard of the Special Education Needs and Disability (SEND) Tribunal.
+If you are a parent of a child with special educational needs and/or disabilities, you may well have heard of the SEND Tribunal

 But what is the SEND Tribunal, what are its powers and why would a parent need to go to the SEND Tribunal?

-The SEND Tribunal is similar to a court where families can challenge decisions made by Local Authorities.
+The Special Educational Needs and Disability (SEND) Tribunal is similar to a court where families can challenge decisions made by Local Authorities.
 It is intended to be parent friendly, without court fees and the risk of paying the other side’s costs.
 The SEND Tribunal also gives parents the opportunity to represent themselves if they choose to.
+However, despite this, many parents continue to find the experience, stressful, daunting and legalistic.

-If you need further advice about any stage of the SEND Tribunal process, get in touch with our expert Education Lawyers.
+If you need further advice about any stage of the SEND Tribunal process, get in touch with our expert Education Solicitors.

 TrustpilotStarsWe're ratedExcellent